hafeeztsd/employee/README.md

 Unit & integration tests can be found in src/main/test package.
 Spring Rest docs are used to genreate the HTML format docs.

+Event is only generated in case an employee is deleted.
+Consumer only print the event message in the logs.